maxdug/maxdug.github.io/historyrun/index.md

 * In the late 1990s, Astoria’s Goodwill Industries had proposed turning the lot into a park, but their plans fell through, she said.
 *  received supplies from the city Parks Department’s Green Thumb program

-## 04B Welling Court Mural Project
+## 16 Welling Court Mural Project
 * Started in the Fall of 2009 to help beautify the neighborhood working off the momentum of the community garden
 * An evolving outdoor art gallery featuring murals by artists from around the world, reflecting the neighborhood’s vibrant cultural scene.

-## 06 Piano Factory
+## 17 Piano Factory
 * German immigrants Hugo Sohmer and Joseph Kuder founded a piano manufacturing company called Sohmer & Co and In 1886, Sohmer & Co. built a factory in Astoria
 * Has since been converted into highly sought after residences

-## 07 Socrates Sculpture Park
+## 18 Socrates Sculpture Park
 * Socrates Sculpture Park was an abandoned riverside landfill and llegal dumpsite
 * In1986 a coalition artists and community members transformed it into an open studio and exhibition space for artists.

-## Noguchi Musuem
+## 19 Noguchi Musuem
+* established in 1985 in Long Island City, Queens, was created by sculptor Isamu Noguchi to showcase his work and preserve his artistic legacy.
+It was the first museum in the U.S. founded by a living artist and features a sculpture garden and various exhibitions of Noguchi's sculptures, designs, and architectural models.

-## Roosevelt Island
+## 20 Roosevelt Island
+* originally called Minnehanonck by the Lenape and Varken Eylandt (Hog Island) by the Dutch, later becoming Blackwell’s Island.
+From the 1820s it housed prisons, hospitals, and asylums, including the notorious Lunatic Asylum exposed by Nellie Bly in 1887.
+Renamed Welfare Island in 1921, it was rededicated as Roosevelt Island in 1973 in honor of President Franklin D. Roosevelt.

-## Queenboro Bridge
+## 21 Queenboro Bridge
 Queenboro bridge opened in 1909 which was the first big connection to New York City

-## 7 Tunnel

-## Big Alice
+## 22 Big Alice
 Ravenswood Generating Station: A significant part of Astoria’s industrial history, this power plant has been a landmark since the early 1960s.

-## Mount Sinai Queens
-Originally founded as Astoria Hospital in 1892 originally located on Astoria Boulevard
-1896, a gala opening heralded Astoria Hospital’s new Tudor Building on Crescent Street between 30th Avenue and 30th Road, with sweeping views of Manhattan
-Two years after moving to its new location, the hospital was forced to close due to the lack of city funding Then Marie Daly and John F. Daly bought the hospital and opened Daly’s Astoria Sanatorium in 1925 as a maternity hospital and a place where patients could recuperate from long illnesses
-A group of physicians purchased the hospital in 1949 and changed its name to Astoria General Hospital.

-## Astoria Center of Israel
-Founded in 1926, this synagogue is a significant cultural and religious site in the neighborhood.

 ## Ravenswood / more astoria growth
 * The land was acquired in 1814 by Col. George Gibbs